kitnil/awesome/README.md

 - [testify](https://github.com/stretchr/testify) - A toolkit with common assertions and mocks that plays nicely with the standard library
 - [cfssl](https://github.com/cloudflare/cfssl) - CFSSL: Cloudflare's PKI and TLS toolkit
 - [periscope](https://github.com/anishathalye/periscope) - Periscope gives you "duplicate vision" to help you organize and de-duplicate your files without losing data 🔭
-- [todocheck](https://github.com/preslavmihaylov/todocheck) - A static code analyzer for annotated TODO comments
+- [todocheck](https://github.com/preslavmihaylov/todocheck) - A static code analyser for annotated TODO comments
 - [dbus](https://github.com/godbus/dbus) - Native Go bindings for D-Bus
 - [go-querystring](https://github.com/google/go-querystring) - go-querystring is Go library for encoding structs into URL query strings.
 - [editorconfig-checker](https://github.com/editorconfig-checker/editorconfig-checker) - A tool to verify that your files are in harmony with your .editorconfig